Don’t let your fears run the show!

-As entrepreneurs we must learn to take risk.
+As entrepreneurs, we must learn to take risk.
 For our businesses to grow we MUST take risks.
 Our desire for personal and financial growth demands that we move towards fear and take new action.

-When we take risks we don’t know the consequences of those actions will be – we can’t possible know whether we are wasting our time, money and effort – that is the truth of the situation.
+When we take risks we don’t know the consequences of those actions will be – we can’t possibly know whether we are wasting our time, money and effort – that is the truth of the situation.
 A lot of entrepreneurs try to whitewash that truth with positive thinking, and inspiration and motivation to mask the truth – the fear that we might fail.

 Most people hate feeling fear – our first instinct is to run from the fear, our second instinct is to fight the fear.
-In the spiritual development community we have vilified fear – we have been taught to never feel fear.
+In the spiritual development community, we have vilified fear – we have been taught to never feel fear.
 But fear is inherent to the human experience – you can try to numb yourself to it with positive thinking, medication, meditation, spiritual practices, alcohol, or drugs.

 The truth is that if you have to work at thinking positively it is because you are actually afraid – you just don’t want to feel it.
 Collectively we’ve decided as a society to avoid fear, no matter how much medication and numbing it takes to avoid fear.
 Most people try to get to death as safely as possible.

-But as an entrepreneur you must take risks to make money – and that means that you will experience way more fear than most people – especially for new entrepreneurs.
+But as an entrepreneur, you must take risks to make money – and that means that you will experience way more fear than most people – especially for new entrepreneurs.

 For the record, fear can be our very best friend – there are perfectly legitimate fears out there in business!
 Sometimes your fear is totally appropriate – and sometimes fear tries to move us into action.